Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 Dynamic retargeting is when the ad platform shows the customer a specific product based on what they viewed on your website.

-To do this, you’ll need to have your products uploaded in an online catalog for the ad platform to read and utilize.
+To do this, you’ll need to have your products uploaded in an online marketing catalog for the ad platform to read and utilize.

-So, you don’t manually create one ad with one image or video and caption for the ad platform to show to all of your website visitors.
+So, you don’t manually create one ad with one product image or video and caption for the ad platform to show to all of your website visitors.

 Instead, the ad platform shows different visitors different products based on what they looked at.